-There should be uniform requirements for engine fuels, petroleum products, and automotive lubricants among the states.
+There should be uniform requirements for engine fuels, non-engine fuels, and automotive lubricants among the states.
 This Act provides for the establishment of quality specifications for these products.
+(Amended 2008)

 Section 2.
 Scope

 The Act establishes a sampling, testing, and enforcement program, provides authority for fee collection, requires registration of engine fuels, and empowers the state to promulgate regulations as needed to carry out the provisions of the Act.
 It also provides for administrative, civil, and criminal penalties.